fayblash/DI_Bootcamp/Week6/Day2/XP.md

 join inventory on film.film_id=inventory.film_id where film.film_id not in (inventory.film_id)

+select film.title
+from film
+join inventory on film.film_id=inventory.film_id where film.film_id not in (select film_id from inventory)

 <!-- Write a query to find which city is in which country. -->
 select city.city,country.country
 from city